$p$-adic monodromy and mod $p$ unlikely intersections, I: Introduction

-Now we consider the characteristic $p$ analogue of the André--Oort conjecture.
-Naïvely, one can formulate the conjecture as follows: if a subvariety $X$ of the mod $p$ reduction of a Shimura variety contains Zariski dense collection of special subvarieties\footnote{Here, a special subvariety is defined as the mod $p$ reduction of a special subvariety in characteristic 0.}, then $X$ is special.
-Unfortunately, this is not true: since every $\Fpbar$-point\footnote{$\Fpbar$ stands for an algebraic closure of $\bF_p$.} in the mod $p$ reduction of a Shimura variety is already special, any positive dimensional subvariety contains a Zariski dense set of special points.
-To make it possibly true, one need to put extra conditions on the collection of special subvarieties.
-A natural condition that one can put is that the special subvarieties in the collection are positive dimensional.
+To make it possibly true, one need to pose extra conditions on the collection of special subvarieties.
+A natural condition is that the special subvarieties in the collection are positive dimensional.
 However, even this is not enough to guarantee that $X$ is special, see Example~\ref{ex:ntla}.
-Nevertheless, one can at least expect that $X$ is ``somewhat special'': \begin{conj}[Characteristic $p$ analogue of the André--Oort conjecture for ordinary stratum of $\mathcal{A}_{g,\mathbb{F}_p}$] Suppose $X\subseteq \mathcal{A}_{g,\Fpbar}$ is a generically ordinary subvariety which contains a Zariski dense collection of positive dimensional special subvarieties, then $X$ admits a positive dimensional special factor\footnote{This will be made precise in Definition~\ref{def:quasi-weakly}, and will be termed \textit{quasi-weakly special}.}. \end{conj} Conjecture~\ref{Conj:AOforSV} is not sharp in some cases.
-For example, one of our main results (Theorem~\ref{Mainthm:AOSingle}) shows that if $X$ lies on a single GSpin Shimura variety, then a subvariety containing a Zariski dense collection of positive dimensional special subvarieties is already special.
-However, if $X$ lies on a triple product of modular curves, or more generally, a triple product of Shimura varieties, one can not expect more, see again Example~\ref{ex:ntla}.
+Nevertheless, with this condition, one can at least expect that $X$ ``admits a special factor''.
+In the following, let $\mathscr{A}_{g,\overline{\Fpbar}_p}^{\ord}$ be the ordinary stratum of $\mathscr{A}_{g,\overline{\Fpbar}_p}$. \begin{conj}[Characteristic $p$ analogue of the André--Oort conjecture for ordinary Shimura varieties of Hodge type] Suppose $X\subseteq \mathscr{A}_{g,\overline{\Fpbar}_p}^{\ord}$ is a closed subvariety which contains a Zariski dense collection $\Xi$ of positive dimensional special subvarieties, then there is a special subvariety $Y\subseteq \mathscr{A}_{g,\overline{\Fpbar}_p}^{\ord}$ which splits as an almost product of two special subvarieties $Y_1$ and $Y_2$ with $\dim Y_1>0$, such that $X$ splits as an almost product of $Y_1$ with a possibly non-special subvariety $X'\subseteq Y_2$ \footnote{This will be termed as \textit{quasi-weakly special}, see Definition~\ref{def:quasi-weakly}.}.
+In particular, $X$ is an almost product of a positive dimensional special subvariety with a possibly non-special subvariety. \end{conj} In some cases, one can show that $X$ is already special.
+For example, one of our main results (Theorem~\ref{Mainthm:AOSingle}) shows that if $X$ lies on a GSpin Shimura variety, then it is already special.
+However, if $X$ lies on a product of two or more Shimura varieties, it is in general not special, as the readers may have already seen in Example~\ref{ex:ntla}.

+Suppose that Conjecture~\ref{Conj:AOforSV} holds, then the size of the possibly non-special factor $X'$ can also be well controlled: Projecting $\Xi$ to $X'$ gives a collection $\Xi'$ of special subvarieties on $X'$.
+If $\Xi'$ contains a Zariski dense collection of positive dimensional special subvarieties, we can apply the conjecture to $X'$ to get a further splitting.
+Now use $X'$ to denote the new non-special factor thus appear, and iterate.
+Eventually we will arrive at a point where $X'$ is small enough so that $\Xi'$ does not contain a Zariski dense collection of positive dimensional special subvarieties.
+This optimizes the size of the non-special factor.